 A USB drive is indeed handy but vulnerable in some ways.
 Somehow it's malfunctioning all of a sudden.
 Your USB drive may be corrupted, unrecognized, or unreadable, resulting from a virus attack, file system corruption, hardware malfunction, or improper shutdown.

-The most important task in USB drive repairing is to recover data from the corrupted or damaged drive.
-Therefore, this post will start with a USB drive data recovery tool to extract files from the problematic flash drive, then cover 3 flash drive repair tools to fix your drive back to normal.
+In such cases, particularly when crucial files are stored on your USB drive, it is necessary to safeguard the data during the repair process.
+Therefore, this post will start with a USB drive data recovery tool to extract files from the problematic flash drive, then cover 5 free flash drive repair tools to fix your drive back to normal.
 Here we go.

 It takes only 4 steps to get back files from a USB drive with the FonePaw utility.

 Step 1.
 Run Broken USB Data Recovery Tool

 Download FonePaw Data Recovery to your Windows or Mac computer.
 After installation, launch the utility.

 Step 2.
 Recognize the USB Flash Drive

 Plug the corrupted flash drive into your computer.
 The FonePaw tool will recognize the connected storage device and show it under Removable Device.
 Tick the checkbox before the USB drive and tick the types of files to recover.
 Click Scan.

 Step 3.
 Restore Data from Corrupted USB Drive